5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 ### About SMBus Touchpads
 **SMBus** Touchpads can be found on Laptops with Haswell and newer CPUs (although there are some Ivy Bridge Laptops that have them as well).
 Detecting if your Touchpad can be controlled via SMBus is not easy.
 The simplest way is using Windows' Device Manager.
 Normally, the touchpad will be named "Intel SMBus Controller".
 When it is renamed to "Elan SMBus Controller" or "Synaptics SMBus Controller", you have an SMBus touchpad.

 In Linux, enter `sudo dmesg` and search for `RMI4` or `Intertouch` in the results.
-If `RMI4` appears, then it's an SMBus trackpad.
-The Linux method though is not that accurate, as many trackpads have to be added manually to a list in the PS/2 Synaptics driver for SMBus support.
+If `RMI4` appears, then it's an SMBus touchpad.
+The Linux method though is not that accurate, as many touchpad have to be added manually to a list in the PS/2 Synaptics driver for SMBus support.

 The HID devices will always be attached to the PS/2 interface due to how the drivers work, but they really are using the higher bandwidth SMBus.
 In macOS, Acidanthera's VoodooPS2Trackpad will put a property in IORegistry which mentions `Intertouch Support`.